synnyyy/refine/README.md

 </div>

----
+# Introduction

-Refine is a module for Roblox exploit script developers that helps them write code more efficiently and improve code readability.
-It streamlines the scripting process, allowing developers to focus on functionality while reducing common tasks and enhancing productivity..
+Refine is a powerful module designed for Roblox exploit script developers.
+It aims to enhance code efficiency and readability by providing a streamlined scripting experience.
+With Refine, developers can focus on implementing functionality while reducing repetitive tasks and improving productivity.